Gary Gilmore: Execution

-Gilmore was executed on January 17, 1977, at 8:07 a.m. by firing squad at Utah State Prison in Draper, Utah.
+Gilmore was executed on January 17, 1977, at 8:07 a.m. by firing squad at the Utah State Prison in Draper, Utah.

-On the morning at the time of execution, Gilmore was transported to an abandoned cannery behind the prison, which served as its death house.
+On the morning of his execution, Gilmore was transported to an abandoned cannery behind the prison, which served as its death house.
 He was strapped to a chair, with a wall of sandbags placed behind him to trap the bullets.
-Five gunmen, local police officers, stood concealed behind a curtain with five small holes, through which they aimed their rifles.
+Five local police officers stood concealed behind a curtain with five small holes, through which they aimed their rifles.
 When asked for any last words, Gilmore simply replied, "Let's do it."
 The Rev. Thomas Meersman, the Catholic prison chaplain, administered the last rites to Gilmore.
 After the prison physician cloaked him in a black hood, Gilmore uttered his last words to Meersman: "Dominus vobiscum" (Latin, translation: "The Lord be with you.")
 Meersman replied, "Et cum spiritu tuo" ("And with your spirit.")

 In Utah, firing squads consisted of five volunteer law enforcement officers from the county in which the conviction of the offender took place.
 The five executioners were equipped with .30-30-caliber rifles and off-the-shelf Winchester 150-grain (9.7 g) SilverTip ammunition.
 Gilmore was restrained and hooded, and the shots were fired at a distance of 20 ft, aiming at the chest.

 Prison officials stated that the firing squad comprised four men with live rounds, and one with a blank, so that the shooters could not be certain as to who fired the fatal shots.
 However, upon inspecting the clothes worn by his brother Gary at his execution, Mikal Gilmore noted five holes in the shirt.
 According to his memoir Shot in the Heart, "the state of Utah, apparently, had taken no chances on the morning that it put my brother to death."

 Gilmore had requested that some of his organs be donated for transplant purposes.
 Within hours of the execution, two people received his corneas.
 His body was sent for autopsy and was cremated later that day.
-The following day, his ashes were scattered from an airplane over Spanish Fork, Utah.
+The following day, after a memorial service at Walker Mortuary, his ashes were scattered from an airplane over Spanish Fork, Utah.